jacogr/eth-parity-phrase-convert/README.md

 Initial steps -

 - clone repo
-- `yarn install` to sinatll dependencies
+- `yarn install` to install dependencies

 Then to run execute -